 To implement these research studies, PCAO and its research partners are engaged in community-based participatory research (CBPR).
 CBPR promotes close relationships among researchers, professionals, and those who would benefit from the research.
 Through this approach, all stakeholders—not just researchers—are engaged in every stage of the research process.
 During our site visit, our team saw CBPR in action.
 At the stakeholder meeting, for example, all stakeholders received relatively equal speaking time.
 The primary research partner presented the preliminary findings from her analysis (see below) and sought input from all attendees regarding how to interpret the findings.

 In our interviews, diversion officers discussed ways that they provided feedback on the randomization process.
-Initially, diversion officers were randomly selected to use the iTether platform or the traditional paper-based method of case management.
-However, diversion officers expressed the desire that all officers try this technology, so after a few months the team switched to randomizing the clients or cases instead.
-During this time, diversion officers, attorneys, and members of the stakeholder group also had the opportunity to test the design of the software platform and recommend improvements.
+Initially, diversion officers (and their caseloads which were randomly assigned) were randomly selected to use the app or the traditional paper-based method of case management.
+However, diversion officers expressed the desire that all officers try the technology, so after one year of implementation, the team switched to randomizing at the ‘client level’.
+During the first 3-months, diversion officers, attorneys, and members of the stakeholder group also had the opportunity to test the design of the software platform and recommend improvements.

 The outcome evaluation was still underway at the time of our site visit; however, the lead researcher noted that they had recently decided to allow all diversion clients to use the case management technology based on preliminary analyses that demonstrated substantial benefits.
 For instance, the preliminary analysis found that 35 percent of individuals in the treatment group successfully completed diversion, as opposed to only 17 percent of those in the control group.
 In addition, in biweekly and exit surveys, 92 percent of diversion participants in the treatment groups agreed that digital tools enhanced communication and completion of diversion, and 87 percent rated officers as knowledgeable and responsive.
 Further, diversion officers in the treatment groups indicated a higher degree of job satisfaction when using the app and demonstrated 100 percent retention over the evaluation period.
 The research team’s next step is to conduct a cost-benefit analysis of the technology.
 As with the outcome evaluation, this analysis will follow a CBPR approach, allowing all stakeholders to contribute.